-This paper presents a brief history of the jump of Bidone.
+This paper presents a brief history of the jump of Bidone with particular reference to the Research Group of the Polytechnic University of Bari (Italy).
 Sketched by Leonardo da Vinci, observed in nature, and utilized by engineers for a century, it might be thought that the hydraulic jump had yielded all its secrets some time ago.
-Recent papers shows that this not true.
+Recent papers show that this not true.
 A new look of the structure of turbulent shear flows highlights that it is necessary to separate the random processes from the nonrandom processes.
 Taking into account this new approach other research works are necessary in order to analyze the flow characteristics of hydraulic jumps.